jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

 ## Manual Code Review Findings
 Document findings from a manual code review of critical security functions identified in misuse cases, assurance cases, and threat models.

+ **CWE-502:** We reviewed the source files containing the five instances of YAML.load().
+In all five of these instances, the serialized data should consist of simple associative arrays.
+In one instance, the source code, last updated in 2011, puts the YAML through a series of complicated transformations involving multiple regular expressions, intended as a workaround for some bug.
+It is unclear to what extent the YAML data used in the YAML.load() statements is under control of a user, but it contains a "title" field, so transforming it with regular expressions and trusting the results may be dangerous.
+Since the datatypes being deserialized should not consist of polymorphic datatypes, the simplest mitigation would be to change all five instances of `YAML.load()` to `YAML.safe_load()`.

   **CWE-79:** Not being proficient in Javascript, I used ChatGPT to further investigate code from the packages/jquery-pageless/index.js file that was included in the automated XSS tool results.
 The analysis returned the following results from that file: